-The proposed development action has been found to qualify for a Short Environmental Assessment.
+The proposed development action has been found to qualify for a Short Environmental Assessment .

 The proposed development action exhibits conditions that require the preparation of a detailed Environmental Assessment (EA).

-The following additional documentation is necessiries environmental evaluation of the proposed projection. • •
+The following additional documentation is necessary for FAA to perform a complent environmental evaluation of the proposed project:

 Action Revi iewed/Recommended by:

 (FAA Environmental Specialist) Date

-Approved:
+A 4.

-(FAA Approving Official) Date
+Approved: (FAA Approving Official) Date